Shyamala9926/todoList/README.md

 ## **Description**
-The ToDo List App is a simple and intuitive web application designed to help users.
+🗒️The ToDo List App is a simple and intuitive web application designed to help users.

 # URL